Independent set and matching permutations: Introduction

-(Part 2, $f(m)\geq m^m$) On the other hand, if $\alpha(G)=m$ and $i_m(G) < m^m$ then $i_m(G) < i_{m-1}(G)$ (and so for a permutation of $[m]$ of the form $\cdots(m-1)\cdots m \cdots 1 \cdots$ to be an independent set permutation of some graph $G$, $G$ must have at least $m^m$ vertices). \end{thm} Our proof that $f(m)\geq m^m$ follows fairly quickly from results of Frankl, F\"uredi and Kalai \cite{FFK} and Frohmader \cite{Frohmader} on Kruskal-Katona type theorems for flag complexes.
+Since $m$ appears later in the permutation than $m-1$, for this to be an independent set permutation of some graph $G$ requires $i_m(G) \geq i_{m-1}(G)$, and so, by (the contrapositive of) Part 2, $i_m(G) \geq m^m$.
+But then since $1$ appears later in the permutation than $m$, this further requires $i_1(G)\geq m^m$, so $G$ must have at least $m^m$ vertices.

+Our proof that $f(m)\geq m^m$ follows almost immediately from a result of Fisher and Ryan \cite{FisherRyan} on the monotonicity of a sequence related to the independent set sequence.
 Our construction of $G_m$, to establish $f(m)\leq m^m$, follows the same general scheme introduced in \cite{AMSE}.
 There, it is shown how to construct a graph $G$ with $\alpha(G)=m$, with $i_k(G)$ being a sum.
 The first term of the sum is $\pi^{-1}(k)T$ (for some arbitrary constant $T$), and for $T$ sufficiently large the sum of the remaining terms can be bounded above by $T$.
-This puts $i_k(G)$ in the interval $[\pi^{-1}(k)T, \pi^{-1}(k)T + 1)$, and so $\pi$ is a (actually, the unique) independent set permutation of $G$.
+This puts $i_k(G)$ in the interval $[\pi^{-1}(k)T, (\pi^{-1}(k)+1)T)$, and so $\pi$ is a (actually, the unique) independent set permutation of $G$.
 (We describe this construction in more detail in Section \ref{sec-isperm}).
 We obtain $f(m)\leq m^m$ by carefully carrying out the construction in a way that allows perfect control over the lower order terms in the sum.

+It is worth noting here a difference between (\ref{perm-assoc}) (which allows different terms of the sequence to have the same value) and (\ref{AMSE-main-inq}) (which does not).
+It is quite natural to ask what happens in Problem \ref{AMSE-ind-Q} when we require that the permutations associated with independent set sequences be unique. \begin{prob} Determine, for each $m \geq 1$, the smallest $M$ such that for every permutation $\pi$ of $[m]$ there is a graph $G$ of order at most $M$ with $\alpha(G)=m$ and with

+\end{prob} In \cite{AMSE} the comment is made that Problem \ref{AMSE-ind-Q} ``is likely to remain exceeding difficult''.
+Given the surrounding discussion in \cite{AMSE}, it seems likely that the authors were implicitly thinking about Problem \ref{prob-AMSE-e} when they made this comment.
+While we do not have an exact answer to Problem \ref{prob-AMSE-e}, we are able to extend the approach used in Theorem \ref{thm-ind-set-main} to obtain bounds for $M$ in Problem \ref{prob-AMSE-e} that are significantly better than those implicit in \cite{AMSE} (see Theorem \ref{thm-ind-set-weak} below).